top of page

 Mike Nichols

 In 1960, Nichols was appearing as half of a very successful comedy duo in the Broadway hit "An Evening with Mike Nichols and Elaine May”.
-That's when he met Richard Burton, who was starring on Broadway at the time in “Camelot”, and met Taylor through Burton.
+That's when he met Richard Burton, who was also starring on Broadway at the time in “Camelot”, and met Taylor through Burton.
 Shortly after, Nichols became the toast of the town directing several major Broadway comedies and winning three Best Director Tony Awards.
 When he saw the original Broadway production of “Virginia Woolf” starring Uta Hagen and Arthur Hill, he instantly connected with it.
 And when he heard Taylor was going to do the film version, Nichols let her know he’d like to direct it.
 Based on his Broadway track record, she said yes.
 Already hired to direct “The Graduate”, Nichols postponed work on that film because Taylor was available now, and “Virginia Woolf” became his film directing debut.
 It earned him a Best Director Academy Award nomination.
 “The Graduate” came the following year and won him a Best Director Oscar, and Nichols became show business’ golden boy of the late 1960s.
 You can read more about the life and career of Mike Nichols in my post on “The Graduate”.
 Just click on the film title to open that post.

 Richard Burton and Sandy Dennis in a scene from the intense Oscar-winning classic film drama based on the play by Edward Albee, "Who's Afraid of Virginia Woolf?"